jr-research/xai-ood/README.md

 # xai-ood

-Training-free out-of-distribution detection on frozen DINOv2 embeddings: the code, the pre-specified analysis plan and the analysis scripts behind a bachelor's thesis.
+Training-free out-of-distribution detection on frozen DINOv2 embeddings: the the code and the analysis scripts behind a bachelor's thesis.

 ## What this is